srkeshav/PubSubBQi/README.md

 Extensible
-Publisher can depend on a QueueProvider which can have any implementation underneath Publisher can have a list of Queues
+Publisher can depend on a QueueProvider which can have any implementation underneath Publisher can have a list of Queues which can contain different data based on Content or Topic So, while adding data to a queue we can add data to a queue containing specific data type While removing data from a queue, we can have an implemenation which removes data of a particular type